 After law school graduation, Jill and her husband Wes moved to Dallas, Texas, where Jill practiced law for 6 years at one of the state's largest law firms.
 In 2011, Jill and Wes decided to move their family down to East Texas, where Wes grew up, to be closer to family and to begin a trial-intensive law practice.

 Jill has represented Fortune 500 companies, small businesses, and individuals in cases involving everything from securities fraud class action to probate litigation, from car crashes and eighteen-wheeler wrecks to construction defect litigation, and from divorce and child support issues to partnership disputes.

-Today, Jill focuses primarily on protecting individuals have been harmed by someone else’s actions – whether those persons were hit in a car wreck, crashed into by an 18-wheeler or tractor and trailer, or victimized by the very insurance company to whom they pay premiums every month that turns around and refuses to pay valid claims when those claims are made.
+Today, Jill focuses primarily on protecting individuals that have been harmed by someone else’s actions – whether those persons were hit in a car wreck, crashed into by an 18-wheeler or tractor and trailer, or victimized by the very insurance company to whom they pay premiums every month that turns around and refuses to pay valid claims when those claims are made.
 Jill has always been passionate about leveling the playing field.
 The big companies and insurance companies that hurt our clients daily have millions, sometimes billions, of dollars; yet they refuse to accept responsibility for their negligent actions that harm innocent victims.
 She is admitted to practice in all state courts in Texas as well as all four U.S. District Courts of Texas.